Mokhles-Abdelmonem/myproject/README.md

 - user can login with username or password
 - you can search in profiles
 - change profile settings
-- reset password by mail
+- reset password by email

 ### Server-side